 If you’ve never used almond meal before, it is a little different than almond flour.
 It will get nice and dark, but don’t let that put you off.
 It WILL be delicious.
-If you don’t have any almond meal, but you do have almond flour, it’s ok to use that instead.
+If you don’t have any almond meal, but you do have almond flour, it’s okay to use that instead.

 Homemade is better.

-You might be tempted, when you’re in the baking isle, to just pick up one of those convenient cans of pumpkin pie mix for this recipe.
+You might be tempted, when you’re in the baking aisle, to just pick up one of those convenient cans of pumpkin pie mix for this recipe.
 Why not?
 It would save time and the energy you’d spend measuring out all those spices.
 Don’t give in the the temptation, my friends!

 While those mixes might sound like a good idea, they’re always loaded down with processed and unnatural ingredients.
 Just take a look at the ingredients in this popular pumpkin pie mix found in most grocery stores:

 Pumpkin, water, sugar, salt, spices, dextrose, natural flavor.

 The ingredients might sound okay, but once you get past the pumpkin and water, watch out!
 Two types of sugar?
 Completely unnecessary.
 Especially when both of them are refined and possibly GMO.
 Natural flavor?
 Just a fancy way to say MSG.

 Even though convenience is tempting, it’s always the healthier choice to use single ingredients and make your food as completely from-scratch as possible.
 This allows you to the ability to control the ingredients that go in, like the sweetener, spices, and salt.

 - 2 cup almond meal

 - 1/2 teaspoon sea salt